Commonly asked questions:

 - 1 lb zucchini

-- Heat a large pan over medium-high heat and pour in enough oil to almost cover the surface of the pan.
-Once the oil is hot, add in large heaping spoonfuls of zucchini mixture (approx. ¼ cups) into pan and flatten with a spatula.
-Cook for approx. 3 minutes each side (until golden brown).
+- Heat a large pan over medium-high heat and pour in enough olive oil to almost cover the pan's surface.
+Once the oil is hot, add large heaping spoonfuls of zucchini mixture (approx. ¼ cups) into the pan and flatten with a spatula.
+Cook for approximately 3 minutes on each side (until golden brown).

-- Once done cooking and removing from pan, place fritters on a paper towel to absorb excess oil and let cool a bit before serving.
-Garnish with fresh chopped parsely and serve with creme fraiche optional.
+- Once done cooking and removing from pan, place fritters on a paper towel to absorb excess oil and cool a bit before serving.
+Garnish with fresh chopped parsley and serve with sour cream optional.